Destinations Italy Florence & Tuscany

 Via dei Rondinelli 17 · Centro

-Italy's most historic porcelain house, founded by Marquis Carlo Ginori in 1735 outside Florence (now part of the Kering group, since 2013).
+Italy's most historic porcelain house, founded by Marquis Carlo Ginori in 1735 outside Florence.
 The Rondinelli flagship is more cabinet of curiosities than store — the rooms are arranged like museum installations, plate patterns layered against painted ceilings.
 Even if you're not in the market for a €600 espresso set, walk in.
 The display is the experience.

 €€€€Free to enterBridal registry available